babych-d/continuous-control/README.md

 In order to run this code, you'll need Unity Environment that Udacity team provided in Deep Reinforcement Learning Nanodegree.

+### Environment

+In this environment, a double-jointed arm can move to target locations.
+The goal of the agent is to maintain its position at the target location for as many time steps as possible.

+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.

+Environment is considered solved when agent receives score 30 on average for 100 episodes.

 ### Training

 For training, see file `train_agent.py`